 "Hello?
 Are you Doctor Li?"

+Of course if you use Chinese punctuation, you automatically get the right spacing and maybe won't feel the need to add extra.
 With my keyboard when I'm using the Chinese input I can change the punctuation style with [Ctrl+.] ("control period"), but it may depend on your settings.

 2020.6.4 Now that you mentioned it, I agree it should be wei2 for answering the phone.